Costeer/Gruvbox-Material-Themes/README.md

 13) Drag the "gruvboxy.colours" file inside the "color-schemes" folder.

-15) Apply the Theme in krita.
+15) Apply the Theme in Krita.

 #
 ### Discord